dwazny25/k3s-ansible/README.md

 # Wazny's k3s Setup (Similar but specific notes)
 This is all TL;DR version of how and what I got setup.

-Below is the main cluster sertup by k3s-ansible.
+Below is the main cluster setup by k3s-ansible.

+**Note: I have deviated from the original origin in this fork**

 In Cluster Info is the specifics to my cluster and commands.